imanuelgittens/javascript-studies/Course-07-Mastering-Javascript-And-Modern-Web-Development/Architecture-Of-The-Internet-The-Web-And-The-Browser/project.md

 502 Bad Gateway

 Sometimes a server can act as a gateway to get information hosted on other servers that are connected to it.
-If a server that is acting as a gateway receives an error while requested a resource from one of its connected servers, the 502 HTTP status code is returned.
+If a server that is acting as a gateway receives an error while requesting a resource from one of its connected servers, the 502 HTTP status code is returned.